OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-autodeployoverride.md

 ## Tenanted example (by tags) {#Creatingautodeployoverrides-Tenantedexample(bytags)}

-The following will create an automatic deployment release override for version 1.3.0 of the project *HelloWorld* to the environment *Development* for all tenants with the *Hosting/Cloud* tag:
+The following creates an automatic deployment release override for version 1.3.0 of the project *HelloWorld* to the environment Development for all tenants with the *Hosting/Cloud* tag:

 ```bash
 octo create-autodeployoverride --project HelloWorld --environment Development --tenanttag Hosting/Cloud --version 1.3.0 --server http://octopus/ --apikey API-ABCDEF123456